UP | HOME

 • complete_loops: An integer counting the number of times the turtle has cycled through all the waypoints.

-• actual_distance: The actual distance traveled (this can be estimated as a linear interpolation between position feedback callback calls).
+• actual_distance: The actual distance traveled (this can be estimated as a linear interpolation between position feedback subscriber callbacks).

 • error: When a loop is completed, compute the difference between the straight-line distance of the path and the actual distance traveled.